Triphenylene

 Triphenylene is an organic compound with the formula (C6H4)3.
-A flat polycyclic aromatic hydrocarbon (PAH), it consists of four fused benzene rings.
+It is a flat polycyclic aromatic hydrocarbon (PAH) that has a highly symmetric and planar structure consists of four fused benzene rings.
 Triphenylene has delocalized 18-π-electron systems based on a planar structure, corresponding to the symmetry group D3h.
-It is a white or colorless solid.
+It is more resonance stable than its isomers chrysene, benz[a]anthracene, benzo[c]phenanthrene, and tetracene, hence resists hydrogenation.
+It is a light yellow powder, insoluble in water.